KM3NeT/KM3io.jl/docs/src/examples/hdf5.md

 attrs(particles)["struct_name"]
 ```

+## Adding metadata

-Sometimes it's useful to keep track of additional meta data, e.g. a given set of
+Sometimes it's useful to keep track of additional metadata, e.g. a given set of
 parameters for a specific dataset.
 The `addmeta()` function can be used to
 attach key-value-pairs from a struct to a variety of HDF5 structures, like
 files, datasets or groups.
 The following example demonstrates it:

 ```@example 2
+using KM3io
 using HDF5

 struct SimulationParameters